ifyour/ifyour/README.md

 - 🌱 I am currently learning more about full-stack development
 - 💬 Ask me about **Typescript/React/Express/Node.js**
 - 📫 How to reach me: [@JohnWmm](https://twitter.com/JohnWmm) on Twitter
-- 😄 Pronouns: Stay hungry, Stay foolish
+- 😄 Motto: Stay hungry, Stay foolish
 - ⚡ Fun fact: Big Fan of the :zap: emoji